demetriofcardile/Investing-Like-Warren-Buffett/README.md

 # Investing-Like-Warren-Buffett
-This project aims to replicate and analyze Berkshire Hathaway's performance based on FKP (FAJ 2018) using factor models and regression analysis.
-Data from AQR for risk factors and market price data for Berkshire Hathaway will be utilized from 12/31/1999 onwards.
+This project aims to replicate and analyze Berkshire Hathaway's performance based on some of the results in Frazzini, Kabiller and Pedersen
+ (FAJ 2018), “Buffet’s Alpha”, henceforth FKP, using factor models and regression analysis.
+Data from AQR for risk factors and market price data for Berkshire Hathaway (downloaded from YFinance) will be utilized from 12/31/1999 onwards.

+Notice that this project has been developed together with other two collaborators (and fellow colleagues) as a group-project for a BSc Course in Data Analysis for Business.